mah0001/metadata-editor-docs-v2/documenting_image.md

 ### Fill out the *License* section

+Enter the name and URL of the license under which the image is published (if any).

 ### Fill out the *Albums* section

+Enter information on the name, description, owner, and URL of the online album(s) in which the image is published.

 ### Fill out the *Tags* section

+See section *Documenting data - General instructions*.

 ### Add the external resources